mitrefireline/simfire/docs/source/config.md

 # Configuring the Simulation

-The configuration for the Rothermel simulation is all done through a [YAML](https://yaml.org/) file.
+The configuration for SimFire is all done through a [YAML](https://yaml.org/) file.
 All of the configurable settings will be explained in the sections below.

 This file can have any name, as a path is required to load the configuration file, but the hierarchy of the file must match the hierarchy found in the example [`config.yml`](https://gitlab.mitre.org/fireline/simfire/-/blob/master/config.yml).
 This example configuration can be seen in its entirety at the [bottom of this page](#example-config-file).